Poompuhar (film): Plot

-Kovalan finds out about Madhavi and her daughter Manimekala, but he repents for his actions and decides not to meet Madhavi and Manimekala again.
-Kovalan and Kannagi lived for so long without selling the anklets but now they got to know that they couldn't resist their life without selling them.
-Kovalan is determined to sell one anklet and keep one anklet with Kannagi and he leaves for Madurapura (present-day Madurai), the capital of the Pandya dynasty.
+Kovalan later learned about Madhavi and Manimekalai but repented his past actions and chose not to meet them.
+Kovalan and Kannagi lived for some time without selling the anklets, but eventually, poverty forced them to do so.
+Kovalan decided to sell one anklet while Kannagi kept the other and set out for Madurapura (present-day Madurai), the capital of the Pandya kingdom.